History and Research

 Beginning in 1648, a 1,000-acre tract of riverfront that included the land now known as Bartram’s Garden was settled by the Swedish as “Aronameck” or “Aronameck Plantation,” a colonial outpost in New Sweden.
 The ethnic population of Europeans in the colony was probably less than half Swedish, also including people of Dutch, Finnish, German, Danish, French, and English descent.
 Unlike most European colonists in North America, the Swedes maintained a friendly and cooperative association with the remaining Lenape in the region, with some settlers learning the Lenape language.
 The Swedes engaged in the fur trade, which was beneficial for the Lenape people, and they provided some political stability against the encroaching Iroquois.

-Aronameck was eventually divided along natural boundaries and creek valleys, and further small clearings developed later in the 17th century, including a piece that became the site of John Bartram’s farm and garden.
+Aronameck was eventually divided along natural boundaries and creek valleys, and further small clearings developed later in the 17th century, including a piece that became the riverfront site of John Bartram’s farm and garden.
 The Bartrams held the property for three generations, from 1728 until 1850, when Philadelphia industrialist Andrew Eastwick purchased Bartram’s Garden from John Bartram’s granddaughter Ann Bartram Carr and her husband, Colonel Robert Carr.
 Eastwick reportedly loved Bartram’s Garden and vowed to preserve the botanical gardens and historic buildings, hiring as head gardener the English nurseryman and botanist Thomas Meehan, who had previously worked at The Royal Botanic Gardens at Kew.

 After Eastwick’s death in 1879, his descendants faced pressure to convert the full site for industrial use, which would likely have been very profitable for them but would have destroyed the gardens entirely.
 Instead, Meehan collaborated with Charles Sargent of the Arnold Arboretum in Boston on a national campaign to preserve the site for public access.
 It succeeded!
 In 1891 Bartram’s Garden became part of the Philadelphia public park system.
 The non-profit John Bartram Association was founded in 1893 by John Bartram’s descendants to support the city’s management of the site.